martijndeh/lego/README.md

 To create a migration you can simply invoke `lego migrate:make`.
 This creates an empty migration with an `up` and a `down` method.

 Migrations come with a queue so you can easily execute multiple queries (if you're not interested in their return values).
+The queries are executed in sequential order (and not in parallel).

 ```js
 exports = module.exports = {